Key details

 Research / Scholarly interests

-Child protection and public family law; autonomy and privacy in family law and policy; public law and services, and human rights; state, power and neoliberalism
+Child protection and public family law; autonomy and consent in family law and policy; public services and human rights; state power and neoliberalism.

 Key funded projects